Fifth Harmony Accused Of ‘Lying’ & ‘Falling Apart’ Without Camila Cabello As Dinah Jane Is Carried Away On A Stretcher From Canceled Gig

 “One member being gone shouldn’t stop the show.
 You have to be professional enough to keep going,” another Twitter user wrote in response to 5H’s canceled performance in reference to Camila’s departure, while @_niallsfeels added, “lol Fifth Harmony is falling apart.”

-UnrealityTV also alluded to potential trouble within the band following their All-Star cancelation, claiming that the girls appeared to “falling apart” without Camila.
+UnrealityTV also alluded to potential trouble within the band following their All-Star cancellation, claiming that the girls appeared to “falling apart” without Camila.

-But despite some fans’ angry response to Fifth Harmony’s sudden performance cancelation, other took to the social media site to wish Dinah well amid reports she was spotted backstage at the show on a stretcher, sending love to the singer using the hashtag #FeelBetterDinah.
+But despite some fans’ angry response to Fifth Harmony’s sudden performance cancellation, other took to the social media site to wish Dinah well amid reports she was spotted backstage at the show on a stretcher, sending love to the singer using the hashtag #FeelBetterDinah.

 “Your health and happiness comes first.
 Get well soon baby, We’re here for you #FeelBetterDinah,” Fifth Harmony fan @skydinahs wrote, and @liveforcabeyo5h added, “I really hope you get well soon.
 We love you Dinah!! #FeelBetterDinah.”